All Episodes

 So because I've kept the two businesses very different and they've each respected each other, both audiences have stayed loyal.

-I think sometimes people commingle audiences, and the audience knows you're using them.
+I think sometimes people commingle audiences and the audience knows you're using them.

 Purely because of my name and my exposure, you know, that getting bigger, not through direct.

-It's through Oh, I know the guy.
+It's through, oh, I know the guy.

 Oh, I've seen him.

-Oh, Patrick, good day, but I follow stuff.
+I follow his stuff.

-Well, it goes back to that, it goes back to that classic philosophy of you know, make sure you're giving value with your content rather than just uh constantly asking, right?
+It goes back to that classic philosophy of, you know, make sure you're giving value with your content rather than just constantly asking, right?

 He's done a great job doing that over the years.